-Idaho, Montana, Oregon, Washington, Bureau of Land Management, U.S. Forest Service, Corps of Engineers and Tribes intermittent streams that contribute to anadromous and resident fish production, regardless of whether a particular portion of a stream is fish-bearing.
+Idaho, Montana, Oregon, Washington, Bureau of Land

+Management, U.S. Forest Service, Corps of Engineers and Tribes

+7.8D.1 Work with model watershed committees and other appropriate groups to identify and protect riparian and underwater lands associated with perennial and intermittent streams that contribute to anadromous and resident fish production, regardless of whether a particular portion of a stream is fish-bearing.
 Where water quality objectives are being met, retain existing shade, vegetation, standing and down large woody debris and small woody debris.
-Where water quality objectives are not being met. initiate action to increase shade, vegetation, standing and down large woody debris and small woody debris.
+Where water quality objectives are not being met, initiate action to increase shade, vegetation, standing and down large woody debris and small woody debris.
 Use non-structural methods as the first choice for protecting and improving riparian areas and streambeds.
 Report to the Council on progress on this measure by June 30, 1993, and annually thereafter.